Eternity (2010 Thai film)

 Eternity (ชั่วฟ้าดินสลาย) is a 2010 Thai erotic romantic drama film by Pantewanop Tewakol.
 It is based on Malai Choopiniji's novel, which was earlier adapted to film in 1957 by Rattana Pestonji.
-The film stars Ananda Everingham and Laila Boonyasak as the doomed lovers Sangmong, and his uncle's wife, Yupadee, respectively.
+The film stars Ananda Everingham and Chermarn Boonyasak as the doomed lovers Sangmong, and his uncle's wife, Yupadee, respectively.
 The film won five awards, including Best Actor and Best Picture, and gained seven nominations in the Thailand Film Awards.

 Plot

 The story begins with a young man visiting a village in Burma.
 One night, a beautiful woman comes into his bedroom and attempts to seduce him.
 She suddenly leaves, frightened by the sounds of screams coming from outside.
 The next day, the young man asks Thip, Ni Han's right-hand man, about the screams.
 Thip then tells him the story of Yupadee and Sangmong, Ni Han's former wife and nephew.

 Sangmong's parents died when he was very young.
 He was raised by Ni Han, who loved him as a son.
 Sangmong received a good education and returned home when he graduated.
 He was a conservative man with traditional values, and his days consisted of reading books and working for his uncle.
 With very little social life, he seemingly has little interest in women, the opposite of Ni Han who is a womaniser.

 Wanting to make Sangmong into a man, Ni Han has Thip take Sangmong to a brothel for him to learn and enjoy carnal pleasures.
 Although the woman offered to Sangmong was beautiful, he turns away from her and leaves.
 Later, Ni Han and Thip ask him why he did not have sex with her, to which Sangmong replies that he wants to wait until marriage.
 Ni Han respects his decision and promises to find him a proper wife for him to settle down with.

 While attending an international sport club in Bangkok, Ni Han meets a widow named Yupadee, and falling for her charms and modern ideas, marries her.
 When he brings her home to meet everyone in the village, Yupadee shows an instant liking to Sangmong.
 The two become close friends, which Ni Han encourages as he believes Yupadee will help Sangmong break out of his shell and become more sociable.

 Yupadee sends Sangmong mixed signals by being affectionate one moment and cold the next.
 She tells a little bit of her deceased first husband and past.
 Sangmong meanwhile develops an infatuation with Yupadee, which grows stronger after she nurses him back to health from a fever.
 Ni Han then announces he must leave on a business trip and decides to take Yupadee with him, but she fakes a pregnancy in order to stay behind and be alone with Sangmong.